BioGeoMacro/GIFT/README.md

-This **R package** includes several functions to extract data from the Global Inventory of Floras and Traits (**GIFT**) database. <br> **GIFT** is a global database of plant checklists, covering several taxonomic groups and providing information about the floristic status and functional traits of plants as well as environmental information for each checklist. <br> More details about the content of this database are available in the publication of [Weigelt et al., (2020)](https://doi.org/10.1111/jbi.13623).
+This **R package** includes several functions to extract data from the Global Inventory of Floras and Traits (**GIFT**) database. <br> **GIFT** is a global database of plant checklists, covering several taxonomic groups and providing information on the floristic status and functional traits of plants as well as environmental information for each checklist. <br> More details on the contents of this database can be found in the publication by [Weigelt et al., (2020)](https://doi.org/10.1111/jbi.13623).

 <img src="man/figures/rich_map_plot_islands.png" width="70%" style="display: block; margin: auto;" />

 # :arrow_double_down: Installation

-The package is now on CRAN, you can install and load it with the following commands:
+The package is available on CRAN, you can install and load it using the following commands:

 ``` r